 MSI-H ovarian cancers are observed in approximately 2% of all the cases, which indicate the limited application of immunotherapy in the treatment of ovarian cancer.

 Hormonal cancer therapy includes treatment with drugs that modulate the activity of certain hormones that promote the growth of cancer cells.
 Hormonal drugs commonly used for ovarian cancer treatment include tamoxifen, aromatase inhibitors (anastrozole and letrozole), leuprolide acetate, or megestrol acetate among others.

 Best Ovarian Cancer Specialist in Delhi

-Dr Sunny Garg is a renowned Medical Oncologist in New Delhi with an experience of more than 6 years of treating ovarian cancer patients.
-He has practiced in leading cancer hospitals in Delhi, and currently practicing at Manipal Hospital, Dwarka.
+Dr Sunny Garg is a renowned Medical Oncologist in New Delhi with an experience of around 10 years of treating ovarian cancer patients.
+He has treated ovarian cancer patients with Chemotherapy, Targeted Therapy and Personalized Cancer Treatment.
+He is currently practicing at Manipal Hospital, Dwarka.